-In the outpatient setting e.g. outpatient clinic or chemotherapy day unit, where plasma glucose is above 12 mmol/L (on two occasions) (71):
+In the outpatient setting e.g. outpatient clinic or chemotherapy day unit, where plasma glucose is above 12 mmol/L (on two occasions) (65):

-- Commence gliclazide 40 mg in the morning and prescribe blood glucose meter and glucose testing strips (if possible), and/or prompt referral to primary care to discuss initiating treatment and education on blood glucose meter use (see Appendix 2c for template letter).
-Provide a copy of these guidelines for suggested treatment regimen.
+• Commence gliclazide 40 mg in the morning and prescribe glucometer and glucose testing strips (if possible), and/or prompt referral to primary care to discuss initiating treatment and education on glucometer use (see Appendix 2c for template letter).
+Provide a copy of these guidelines for suggested treatment regime.
 Counsel the individual on symptoms and management of potential risks of hypoglycaemia secondary to gliclazide (see section 4d).
-Advise the person to get in contact with their primary care team as soon as possible. - Gliclazide should be avoided in those with severe hepatic and renal impairment (<30ml/minute/1.73m2).
+Advise the person to get in contact with their primary care team as soon as possible.

+- Gliclazide should be avoided in those with severe hepatic and renal impairment.
 Insulin will almost always be the treatment of choice and advice should be sought from the diabetes team regarding commencement. - The dose of gliclazide may need incrementing by 40 mg dose levels if plasma glucose remains ≥ 12 mmol/L. This may need to be increased daily if targets are not reached.
 Individuals on high dose GCs may need larger incremental increases: gliclazide may be titrated to a maximum of 240 mg in the morning and an evening dose of gliclazide may also be initiated to achieve a maximum daily dose of 320 mg.
 (You may wish to seek advice from secondary care specialist diabetes teams on dose titration at this stage).
-Please see IBDS recommendations for guidance on further dose increments of gliclazide or addition of insulin if blood glucose remain high (74). - The original JBDS steroid guideline was written with the use of once daily prednisolone as the main steroid being used (71).
-It was the effect of prednisolone on glucose that guided the use of gliclazide.
-However, with other, longer acting glucocorticoids used in people with cancer, e.g. dexamethasone, gliclazide may not be chosen as the sulfonylurea of choice.
-We acknowledge variations in local practice and differences in sulfonylurea regimens used, and local input may be sought where appropriate. - Should plasma glucose rise above 20 mmol/L, or if the person is unwell with vomiting, abdominal pain or stupor rule out DKA/HHS (see section 4d).
-Where DKA/HHS has been excluded, refer individual to diabetes team for further management. - It is anticipated that primary care will provide the majority of diabetes follow-up for the people described in this guideline.
+Please see JBDS recommendations for guidance on further dose increments of gliclazide or addition of insulin if blood glucose remain high (68). - Should plasma glucose rise above 20 mmol/L, or if the person is unwell with vomiting, abdominal pain or stupor rule out DKA/HHS (see section 4d).
+Where DKA/HHS has been excluded, refer individual to diabetes team for further management. - It is anticipated that primary care will provide the majority of diabetes follow up for the people described in this guideline.
 This will require regular communication between the oncology, diabetes and primary care teams (see template referral letter).
 These individuals should be placed on the diabetes register to ensure they receive regular appropriate care for diabetes, including foot checks and retinal photograph.